 Volunteering as an Adviser or Board member

 Have you ever wondered what it's like to be a volunteer adviser in a Citizens Advice Office?
-Often our service is the only place people can turn to about trouble with social security, or at work, or with debt.
+Often our service is the only place people can turn to for assistance with benefits, work or with debt.

 If you have come in with a problem - and that's how a lot of our volunteers first find out about the Service - you'll know clients aren't just handed a file!
 Advisers access complex information and explain it.
 They offer their clients as much support as they need.
 They spot if the problem is caused by poor policy or service, and work to get improvements made.
 Whatever the trouble, they always aim to make a difference.

 Every year 4,000 people are trained as advisers, winning new skills and confidence.
 How do we choose our advisers?
 We don't ask for special qualifications, because everyone is fully trained by the Service.
 We want people who are good listeners and are open minded.
 You need to be able to work well with clients, and do basic maths.
 We serve the whole community and so we need people with language skills who understand different local cultures.
 We welcome people with disabilities.

 There are other ways to volunteer as well.
 If you have computer skills or clerical skills, or want to learn them, your help would be invaluable.
 Every Citizens Advice Office is a charity: if you join the management board you can steer and support our work and funding.
 Some volunteers come along to help with media and research and campaigns work.